Robbins v. Lower Merion School District

 Robbins v.
-Lower Merion School District is a federal class action lawsuit, brought in February 2010 on behalf of students of two high schools in Lower Merion Township, a suburb of Philadelphia.
+Lower Merion School District is a federal class action lawsuit, brought during February 2010 on behalf of students of two high schools in Lower Merion Township, a suburb of Philadelphia.
 In October 2010, the school district agreed to pay $610,000 to settle the Robbins and parallel Hasan lawsuits against it.

 The suit alleged that, in what was dubbed the "WebcamGate" scandal, the schools secretly spied on the students while they were in the privacy of their homes.
 School authorities surreptitiously and remotely activated webcams embedded in school-issued laptops the students were using at home.
 After the suit was brought, the school district, of which the two high schools are part, revealed that it had secretly taken more than 66,000 images.
 The suit charged that in doing so the district infringed on its students' privacy rights.
 A federal judge issued a preliminary injunction, ordering the school district to stop its secret webcam monitoring, and ordered the district to pay the plaintiffs' attorney fees.